Programs

 The conversations at the meetings have been valuable and the work we are doing together has immediate use in the classroom.
 Even as a mentor I am growing and learning as a professional during my time with the NSF Fellows.” —NSF Teaching Mentor

-Teaching fellowships were awarded to twenty Master’s of Science in Teaching students to support their successful transition to effective classroom teachers.
+Teaching fellowships were awarded to twenty one pre-service teachers to support their successful transition to effective classroom teachers.
 In order to accomplish this, the RiSE Center brought together fellows and experienced leading teachers who serve as mentors.
-This group has grown into a cohesive, collegial community.
+This group has grown into a cohesive, collegial community that has continued beyond it’s original funding.

 Each year teaching challenges, current needs, and desired topics are evaluated and become the shared work of the community.
 Working groups are formed around these topics to discuss and brainstorm solutions.